apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ## Loss function

-Loss functions are used to train neural networks and help the algorithm learn the data distribution.
-The loss function computes the difference between the output from the neural network and ground truth value.
-This score is used to update the neural network weights during training.
+Loss functions are used to train neural networks and help the algorithm learn from the data.
+The loss function computes the difference between the output from the neural network and ground truth.
+This output is used to update the neural network weights during training.
 Next, you will look at a simple example.

-Suppose you have a neural network `net` and the data is stored in variable `data`.
+Suppose you have a neural network `net` and the data is stored in a variable `data`.
 The data consists of 5 total records (rows) and two features (columns) and the output from the neural network after the first epoch is given by the variable `nn_output`.